Enjoying Tradfolk? Click here to find out how you can support us

 Insta: @victory_morris

-After a sojourn in sunny Southsea, Victory Morris return to Portsmouth to dance up the sun at The Spur Redoubt, following flood defence work (we think to the fortification, rather than the morris side…).
+Victory Morris will be at home in Portsmouth to dance up the sun at The Spur Redoubt.
 The Spur Redoubt was the site from which Nelson headed off to board the Victory on his way to the Battle of Trafalgar, so it’s the perfect place for the ship’s namesake dancers to do their thing.
-Donations are very welcome, and they promise you won’t even have to join in.
-For more info: victorymorrismen.org.uk
+For more information: victorymorrismen.org.uk

 Wickham Morris